 Ragnhild Myren Stephansen - Associate Lawyer

-Ragnhild is a seasoned expert in immigration and taxation, offering guidance on residence permits for work stays in Norway and national/international tax matters.
-With over 16 years of experience in the private and public sectors, she specializes in registrations, tax reporting, self-assessment (including tax returns), and dispute resolution.
-Her focus includes personal taxation for seafarers and offshore workers.
-Prior to joining Magnus Legal in 2024, Ragnhild served as a tax lawyer/senior tax lawyer at the Norwegian Tax Administration (individuals/foreign affairs) from 2019 to 2023.
-Previously, she was a legal trainee at Magnus Legal from 2015 to 2018 and worked as a tax lawyer at Advanced Solutions from 2007 to 2014.
+Ragnhild’s core expertise lies in immigration matters, including applications for residence permits for work in Norway, as well as national and international taxation.
+She provides advisory services to both domestic and international individuals and companies.
+With over 17 years of experience in both the private and public sectors, Ragnhild has extensive knowledge in the necessary registrations, reporting, self-assessment of taxes (such as tax returns), and handling of appeals.
+She specializes in personal taxation related to seafarers and offshore workers.
+Before joining Magnus Legal in 2024, Ragnhild worked as a tax lawyer/senior tax lawyer at the Norwegian Tax Administration (individuals/foreigners) from 2019 to 2023.
+From 2015 to 2018, she was an associate attorney at Magnus Legal, and from 2007 to 2014, she worked as a tax lawyer at Advanced Solutions.